Disney furloughs 100,000 theme park and hotel workers amid coronavirus shutdown

-Mickey, Goofy and Minnie were out of a job Monday as Disney furloughed 100,000 theme park and hotel workers, including cast members who play the beloved Walt Disney characters in Florida and elsewhere, because of the coronavirus crisis.
+Mickey, Goofy and Minnie were out of jobs Monday as Disney furloughed 100,000 theme park and hotel workers, including cast members who play the beloved Walt Disney characters in Florida and elsewhere, because of the coronavirus crisis.

-Hardest hit was the Walt Disney World Resort in Orlando, where 70,000 workers will now have to rely on Florida’s much-criticized state Unemployment Assistance program that pays just $275-a-week for 12 weeks, which is among the lowest rates in the U.S., UNITE HERE labor union officials said.
+Hardest hit was Walt Disney World Resort in Orlando, Florida, where 70,000 workers will now have to rely on the state's much-criticized Unemployment Assistance program, which pays just $275 a week for 12 weeks, among the lowest rates in the U.S., UNITE HERE labor union officials said.

-Some 26,000 of those workers are members of UNITE HERE and thanks to an agreement worked out with Disney before the layoffs, they will be automatically be enrolled in the unemployment program, the union said in a statement.
+About 26,000 of those workers are members of UNITE HERE, and thanks to an agreement worked out with Disney before the layoffs, they will automatically be enrolled in the unemployment program, the union said in a statement.

 "Disney's announcement that they have reached an Agreement with the state of Florida for Cast members to be auto-enrolled into the Unemployment Assistance program is terrific news!" the UNITE HERE statement said.

-Unlike thousands of other Floridians, they won’t be forced to navigate a system that has shut down several times due to the sheer volume of unemployment applications being filed and which was not working at all over the weekend, sources said.
+Unlike thousands of other Floridians, they won't be forced to navigate a system that has shut down several times because of the sheer volume of unemployment applications being filed.
+It was not working at all over the weekend, sources said.

-Disney World employs 75,000 people, making it the biggest single site employer in the country.
-Both that park and Disneyland in California shutdown five weeks ago.
+Disney World employs 75,000 people, making it the biggest single-site employer in the country.
+Both it and Disneyland in Anaheim, California, shut down five weeks ago.

-A total of 100,000 workers -- roughly half the Disney theme park and resort workforce -– have now been furloughed in a move that could save Disney about $500 million a month in salaries as the company tries to ride out the coronavirus crisis, the Financial Times reported.
+A total of 100,000 workers — roughly half the Disney theme park and resort workforce — have now been furloughed in a move that could save Disney about $500 million a month in salaries as it tries to ride out the coronavirus crisis, The Financial Times reported.

-A Disney spokesperson reached by NBC News declined to confirm how many people were being furloughed.
+A Disney spokesperson declined to confirm how many people were being furloughed.

-The FT also reported that Disney chairman Bob Iger has given up the remainder of his $3 million salary for the rest of the year and chief executive Bob Chapek “will forgo half” of his $2.5 million base salary.
+The FT also reported that Disney Chairman Bob Iger has given up the rest of his $3 million salary for the rest of the year and that Chief Executive Bob Chapek "will forgo half" of his $2.5 million base salary.

 "The COVID-19 pandemic is having a devastating impact on our world with untold suffering and loss, and has required all of us to make sacrifices," the company said in a statement.